-Egusi and catfish soup is quite easy to make.
-The process resembles that of the usual egusi soup, there is a little twist however.
-I want to show you how I made the delicious looking plate of soup below.
+Catfish soup (Egusi) is quite easy to make.
+The process resembles that of the usual egusi soup, there is a little twist, however.
+I want to show you how I made the delicious-looking plate of soup below.

 You will buy the catfish while it is still alive, kill and clean it up.
 The seller would assist you.

-Usually when I want to make catfish soup, it is either with ofor or egusi.
+Usually, when I want to make catfish soup, it is with ofor or egusi.
 I believe I have told you how to make catfish soup with ofor and vegetables.

-This soup is served with semo.
-I decided to make egusi soup with catfish in this recipe; you can also make egusi soup with anyone of the many other Nigerian fishes or meats.
+I served this soup with semo.
+I made egusi soup with catfish in this recipe; you can also make egusi soup with any of the many other Nigerian fishes or meats.

 Most people can easily figure out how I made this soup, or not.
 If you do it the wrong way, you will end up scattering the fishes.
 Most people don’t like it when the fish is scattered.